Harvard Milk Days

 Harmilda the cow became a permanent fixture in the local landscape in 1966.
 Her name is a portmanteau for Harvard Milk Days.
 A temporary paper mache cow named Princess Blue Ox was used in previous years.
 Proud Harmilda now stands watch at the intersection of Highways 14 and 173, a fiberglass bovine turned community icon surveying her domain.

-Kick-off events for the 75th year start as early as May, and huge crowds still come to Harvard the first weekend of June for the big festival (June 2-5, 2016).
+Kick-off events start as early as May, and huge crowds still come to Harvard the first weekend of June for the big festival.

 The festival has grown since that 1942 community milk-chug to include a carnival, parade and up to 30 events, including a bed race, an antique tractor show – even cow chip bingo – and all ending in a grand fireworks display.
 Yet, at its heart, the festival remains a tribute to the long-time backbone of McHenry County: our local dairy farmer.